robertdebock/ansible-role-openvpn/README.md

 # Generated keys are saved locally, in what directory do you want to save these files?
 openvpn_local_key_directory: /tmp

-# To update packages this role places on the system, set `openvpn_package_state` to `latest`.
-openvpn_package_state: present

-# Some Docker containers do not allow managing services, rebooting and writing
-# to some locations in /etc. The role skips tasks that will typically fail in
-# Docker.
-With this parameter you can tell the role to -not- skip these tasks.
-openvpn_ignore_docker: yes

 ```

 Requirements